hardlyneutral/buddypress-registration-groups/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =
+* Maintenance update.
+No changes to core functionality.
+Safe to upgrade.

 = 1.2.0 =
 * New minor version!
 Includes internationalization.
 No changes to core functionality.
 Safe to upgrade.